 This comprehensive study, covering the period 2002-2010, highlights the severe fire mortality rate that exists in Tennessee.
 The resources section contains a link to an interactive mapping tool that allows zooming down to street levels.
 Small triangles and dates on the map show where fire deaths have occurred in our state along with the year.
 The map website will be continually updated as more information is produced.
 The fire mortality study was produced by the University of Tennessee with the cooperation of the Tennessee Fire Chief's Association, Tennessee Fire Safety Inspector Association, and the Tennessee State Fire Marshal's Office.
-For more information or for questions on the study contact Gary L. West, Deputy Commissioner, Tennessee Department of Commerce & Insurance at (615) 741-7490.
+For more information or for questions on the study contact the State Fire Marshal or the Assistant Commissioner of Tennessee Department of Commerce & Insurance at (615) 741-7490.
 The following highlights from the study illustrate the state’s fire problem.

 - Historically, Tennessee’s fire mortality rate for civilians has been among the highest in the nation.
 During 2002-2010, the time period for this study, the national fire mortality rate declined, but the rate in Tennessee increased.

 - Residential structure fires account for about three-fourths of all civilian fire deaths in the state.